csce585-mlsystems/project-athena/Task1/README.md

 # Task 1.
 Generate Adversarial Examples in Zero-Knowledge Model
+* Create for the task: 40%
+* Bonus: 5% per new attack, at most 10%.

 Check ``Section III.D`` in the ``ATHENA`` paper for generating adversarial examples in the context of the zero-knowledge model.

 We only consider white-box attacks in this task.